UN rights expert urges sanctions on Myanmar's oil, gas sectors

 "Oil- and gas-sector revenues are a financial lifeline for the junta and are estimated to be close to what is needed for the junta to maintain the security forces that are keeping them in power.
 They should be stopped," he said.

-Earlier, the top U.N. human rights official Michelle Bachelet urged ASEAN countries to launch a political dialogue with the military junta and the democratically elected leadership in Myanmar.
+Earlier, the top UN human rights official Michelle Bachelet urged ASEAN countries to launch a political dialogue with the military government and the democratically elected leadership in Myanmar.

 The United Nations must be allowed to deliver humanitarian aid to civilians in Myanmar, as agreed with the Association of Southeast Asian Nations (ASEAN), without it being "instrumentalised" by the military, she said.